junxit/us-congress-bills-115/metadata.md

 - 2018-07-09 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2018-07-09 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2018-07-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 503.
+- 2018-09-12 — Amendment SA 4016 agreed to in Senate by Unanimous Consent.
+- 2018-09-12 — Amendment SA 4016 proposed by Senator Flake for Senator Alexander. (consideration: CR S6154; text: CR S6154) To modify provisions relating to the interagency working group.
+- 2018-09-12 — Measure laid before Senate by unanimous consent. (consideration: CR S6153-6155)
+- 2018-09-12 — Passed Senate with an amendment by Unanimous Consent. (text: CR S6154-6155)
+- 2018-09-12 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S6154-6155)
+- 2018-09-12 — Senate amendment agreed to: Amendment SA 4016 agreed to in Senate by Unanimous Consent.
+- 2018-09-12 — Senate amendment proposed (on the floor): Amendment SA 4016 proposed by Senator Flake for Senator Alexander.(consideration: CR S6154; text: CR S6154)
+- 2018-09-12 — Senate amendment submitted
+- 2018-09-12 — The committee substitute as amended agreed to by Unanimous Consent.